Config#

 • allocate ZMQ endpoints

-• merge factory_args with runtime_overrides
+• merge factory_args with runtime_overrides and typed runtime fields without importing stage factories

 • build relay config from stage placement and relay backend